INVOKE-Solutions/Weekly_Data_Processor/README.md

 [![Streamlit](https://static.streamlit.io/badges/streamlit_badge_red.svg)](https://weekly-data-enrichment.streamlit.app/)

 Welcome to the Weekly Data Processor!
-This Streamlit app allows you to process, clean, and enhance JSON data related to IPR programs.
+This Streamlit app allows you to process, clean, and enhance JSON data related to programs.
 It provides a user-friendly interface to upload JSON files, clean and format the data, and download the processed output.

 ## Getting Started